orchestral/orchestra/docs/extensions/pages.md

 <a name="introduction"></a>
 ## Introduction

-Orchestra wouldn't be useful if you can't create a custom page on Orchestra Administrator Panel.
+Orchestra Platform wouldn't be useful if you can't create a custom page on Orchestra Platform Administrator Panel.
 For this purpose, we introduce two event listener to add dynamic page for either user and administrator.

 <a name="manage"></a>
 ## Add a Page for Administrators